text size

 If you exceed the above limits, you have the choice to release the excess contributions (plus any interest) or to leave them in the Fund and you may be subject to a penalty tax of up to the highest marginal tax rate.

-If your total income is less than $58,445 in the 2023-24 financial year and you make a non-concessional contribution before 30 June 2024, you may be entitled to a Super co-contribution payment.
+If your total income is less than $62,488 in the 2025/24 financial year and you make a non-concessional contribution before 30 June 2026, you may be entitled to a super co-contribution payment.

-You may wish to speak to a First Super Financial Planner to discuss ways to maximise superannuation contribution caps, or your plans to access your superannuation and any tax implications.
+You may wish to speak to a First Super financial adviser to discuss ways to maximise superannuation contribution caps, or your plans to access your superannuation and any tax implications.